Introduction

 - Run python script to confirm successful: python3 run_elk_ci.py -h

-- Setup script to run on schedule daily to ingest events and send to collective insights:
+- Setup script to run on schedule daily to ingest events and send to Collective Insights:

 - Example cron schedule to run at minute 0 every hour: 0 * * * * <FILE_DIR>/venv/bin/python3 <FILE_DIR>/run_elk_ci.py -k RF_API_KEY